chungmin99/garfield/README.md

 as it relies on the affinity field from `garfield`.
 See the main paper for more details.

 ## Running GARField

+Note: using colmap-based data makes running both `garfield` and `garfield-gauss`, since Gaussian Splatting in nerfstudio is best supported with it.

 You can use it like any other third-party nerfstudio project.
 ```
 ns-train garfield --data /your/data/here